Django-crud-capstone-Dishly-GA/Django-crud-capstone-Dishly/README.md

 ---

 Dishly is a personal recipe manager built with Django.
-Authenticated users can create, view, edit, and delete recipes, mark favorites/likes, and quickly filter recipes using a live search bar.
+Authenticated users can create, view, edit, and delete recipes, mark likes, and quickly filter recipes using a live search bar.
 The UI uses a clean, warm palette and a responsive layout.

 > **Status:** ✅ Capstone MVP Complete — CRUD, auth, search, “My Recipes”, and likes.
 > 🛠️ Ongoing polish: AJAX like button (no full reload), image placeholders, and responsive styling.

 ---

 ## 🧑‍🍳 **Team Description**

 We’re not just building websites — we’re cooking up greatness.
 Because we’re **Hungry to be the Best** — and second place isn’t on the menu. 😎🔥

 ### 👨‍👩‍👧‍👦 **Hungry Team Members:**

-- **Alaa AlTaher**
+* **Alaa AlTaher**
-- **Abdulrhman Yaghi**
+* **Abdulrhman Yaghi**
-- **Abdelrazzaq Asfour**
+* **Abdelrazzaq Asfour**
-- **Abdullah Faouri**
+* **Abdullah Faouri**

 ---